Urpagin/slpcli/LEARN.md

 notice it!
 And that's the beauty of it.

-## More Information / More In-depth Walkthrough
+## More Information - Walkthrough

-I had actually decided to write a blog post to explain how I did it.
-If you care to read it, it's at this address:
+This project, slpcli, is taking the stead of a Notchian **client**.
+But, you may want to see what's on the opposite end, being the **server**:

+I wrote this blog a while back that explains the motives and how to implement a **server-side** SLP protocol.
+If you're curious, here's the link:

 https://blog.urpagin.net/coding-a-minecraft-honeypot/

 ## Afterwords

-If you do decide to attempt this challenging, or trivial depending on your current level.
+If you do decide to attempt this project, which is challenging or trivial depending your current understanding of things.

-I wish you happy coding!
+I regardless, wish you happy coding!

 Best of luck!!
 Urpagin.